-The City of Calgary is in the process of creating a new Area Redevelopment Plan for Bridgeland-Riverside.
+The City of Calgary has been in the process of creating a new Area Redevelopment Plan for Bridgeland-Riverside since 2017.
 The original Bridgeland-Riverside Area Redevelopment Plan (ARP) was adopted by Council in 1980 and is out of date in terms of policy and direction.
 The new ARP will establish a vision for the area and guide future redevelopment.
 The Bridgeland-Riverside ARP will address future redevelopment types (e.g. residential, commercial), pedestrian and cycling connections, transportation and parking, open spaces, building heights and densities, and design.
-The ARP will take approximately 18 months to draft and is anticipated to be presented to City Council by Spring/Summer 2019.
-The ARP process will be collaborative and will involve working with the Community Advisory Group as well as area residents, landowners, business owners and industry experts.

 PLAN AREA MAPS

 EAST RIVERSIDE MASTER PLAN

 In 2016, The City began working with Bridgeland-Riverside Community Association and area landowners to create a Master Plan for the East Riverside area.
 The Master Plan, which covers the area of land south of Centre Avenue N.E. and east of 9 Street N.E., sets out a vision for the East Riverside area and principles to achieve this vision.
 As The City begins work on a new Area Redevelopment Plan for Bridgeland-Riverside, the content of the Master Plan will be used and incorporated into the new Area Redevelopment Plan where possible.

 In Phase 3 [EVALUATE] we are sharing aspects of the draft plan and looking to gather feedback.
 Engagement is open from November 25 through December 8.The input collected through this phase of engagement will be captured in a What We Heard report and will be reviewed and considered by The City.